 Sometimes it’s enjoyable to watch a wild storm play out when we’re ensconced in the cosiness of our lounge room.

 But when that very same storm unleashes the fury of thousands of hailstones, or when that wind bends the branches so far they begin to break, it’s natural to become uneasy.

 We buy the best we can afford and make sure that it’s serviced every 10,000 kilometres as required.

 Given our level of commitment to the vehicle, it’s amazing how few of us give it proper protection when it’s just lulling in the driveway.

 You’re all familiar with a rip-roaring wind, it doesn’t matter which state you’re from.
 Australia can collect some brazen gusts.

 The night after a heavy storm, the SES is always front-centre on news broadcasts, stating the number of call-outs to remove trees fallen across properties, roads, power lines and fences.

 It’s true.
 Even worse, did you know that hailstone damage can write off a car?

 If your car ends up littered with bullet-sized dints, it’s sometimes more than your car’s worth to fix.

-It may seem like a hassle in the short term, but you could be saving yourself a lot of trouble in the long run!
+It may seem like a hassle in the short term, but protecting you car with a carport could save you a lot of trouble in the long run!

 And when the clouds part and the sun finally shines through, it’s a cause for celebration.

 But while we don’t hesitate slip, slop and slap before exposing our skin to those warm rays, we often do little for our vehicles, whose paint and interior materials can suffer just as much in the heat.

 UV rays can cause your car paint to oxidise and fade prematurely.
 Interior fabrics likewise fade or, if they’re leather, blister and peel.

 If you’re concerned about the weather damage and want to protect your car, here are some easy tips to keep in mind:

 - Wash your car regularly – if you wash and wax your car regularly, it will be better protected against rust and corrosion caused by salt and moisture.
 If you’re facing water restrictions or want to conserve water use, read our article on how carports help accumulate water.